bfschaffner/bookdown-stata/docs/index.md

 * Warshaw, Christopher.
 2017.
 "Latent Constructs in Public Opinion." *The Oxford Handbook of Polling and Polling Methods*.
 DOI: 10.1093/oxfordhb/9780190213299.013.30

-* Maria Orlando Edelen and Bryce B. Reeve.
+* Edelen, Maria Orlando and Bryce B. Reeve.
 2007.
 "Applying item response theory (IRT) modeling to questionnaire development, evaluation, and refinement." *Quality of Life Research* 16: 5 - 18.

 * Treier, Shawn and Simon Jackman.
 2008.
 "Democracy as a Latent Variable." *American Journal of Political Science.* Vol. 52, No. 1, pp. 201-17.